Living Fossils: The 300-Million-Year Story of Kanakana

 Personal Stories and Lived Experiences with the Species

-Aaron's cultural memories: Stories of kanakana (piharau)'s cultural prominence in daily life with grandparents
+Aaron Kearney's cultural knowledge: Stories of kanakana (piharau)'s cultural prominence in mahinga kai/gathering practices from the awa

 Historical connections: Stories of Nanny Rita Eruini's harvesting work passed down through community memory